Comparison of single glazing versus double glazing and double low-e glazing

 AGC has developed a new generation of double glazing with very high insulation performance thanks to vacuum technology.

-The new product, named Fineo, will combine thermal and acoustic insulation properties as good as or even better than triple glazing.
+The new product, named Fineo, combines thermal and acoustic insulation properties as good as or even better than triple glazing.
 It consists of a double glazing made of two sheets of glass, each with a minimum thickness of 3 mm, one having a super-insulating coating, separated by a 0.1 mm vacuum gap.
 Thus the total thickness (less than 1 cm) is a fifth to a quarter that of conventional double glazing units and their weight is one third lighter.

 The Fineo vacuum double glazing offers a thermal insulation ratio Ug of 0.7 W/(m²K) with the future possibility to achieve 0.4 W/(m²K) compared with 1.1 for super-insulating double glazing and 2.8 for ordinary double glazing.